-Your Due Process Rights in a Maryland Nursing License Disciplinary Case
+A Maryland Board of Nursing Attorney Protects Your Due Process Rights in a License Disciplinary Case

 While administrative hearings like those conducted by the MBON are not subject to the same rules as a civil or criminal trial in court, you are nevertheless entitled to present arguments in your defense.
 A prosecutor representing the state will also appear and present arguments in favor of disciplinary action.

 Depending on the nature of the charges against you, it is also possible to resolve a disciplinary matter without a formal hearing.
 You can ask for a settlement conference, which is a less formal process designed to reach a negotiated “consent order” with the MBON.
 In a typical consent order, you and the administrative prosecutor will agree on a disciplinary action and make a proposal to the Committee of the MBON whom, in turn, will propose the settlement agreement to the full Board.
 Once the full Board accepts the agreement and enters the consent order into the record, you are then bound by the agreement.
 If you are not able to agree on the terms of a consent order, your case then proceeds to a full evidentiary hearing.